 The Company's exploration activities are subject to various levels of federal, provincial, state and local laws and regulations relating to the protection of the environment, including requirements for closure and reclamation of mining properties.
-The Company did not have any environmental liabilities as at December 31, 2020, with the exception of certain potential liabilities associated with the Faymar Mine property.
-The Company entered into an agreement with a private corporation for the sale of all of its interest in the Timmins Claims, including the Faymar Mine Property, which was completed on April 29, 2021.
+The Company did not have any environmental liabilities as at December 31, 2021.